With Treatment

 Services provided:

-Arlington County Behavioral Healthcare is a residential substance use rehabilitation center in Arlington, VA that is located in the 22204 zip code.
-It offers outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehabilitation and regular outpatient treatment.
-Arlington County Behavioral Healthcare can accommodate co-occurring addiction and mental health treatment, rehab for older adults and people with trauma.
+Arlington County Behavioral Healthcare is an inpatient substance use treatment center in Arlington, Virginia that is situated in the 22204 zip code.
+It offers regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient services.
+Arlington County Behavioral Healthcare accommodates judicial clients, people with co-occurring pain and substance use and adult women.

 Address: 2120 Washington Boulevard, Arlington, VA 22204 in Arlington County